 The flying car has long captured the imagination of inventors and storytellers alike; from the Romanian aviator Traian Vuia to the makers of Back to the Future, countless plans have been drawn up and subsequently abandoned.

 However, we have come a long way since Vuia’s early-20th century experiments, with one start-up, Terrafugia, promising to deliver “the world’s first practical flying car” in 2019.
 To fly the car, you will need to have both a U.S. driver’s license and a sport pilot certificate.
 The latter can take as little as 20 hours of training to obtain.
-In contrast, it takes a minimum of 30 hours in the U.S. and 45 hours in the U.K. to obtain a private helicopter licence.
+In contrast, it takes a minimum of 30 hours in the U.S. and 45 hours in the U.K. to obtain a private helicopter license.
 However, in reality the average is closer to 50 or 60.

 Other companies are bypassing the need for a flying car to operate as a car at all by creating aircraft that can take off vertically; this way there is no need to drive to find a runway.
 German start-up Lilium has raised €10 million in funding from the founder of Skype to produce their electric vertical take-off and landing (VTOL) jet and also backing from the European Space Agency.
 The funding will facilitate further testing in 2017 with service entry expected in 2018.